balena-io/docs/shared/deployment/secrets/_default.md

     └── Dockerfile.template
 ```

-to add a secret file, first add the file to the `.balena/secrets` directory:
+To add a secret file, first add the file to the `.balena/secrets` directory:
 ```
-[19:49] ➜  project tree -a
 .
 ├── docker-compose.yml
 ├── .balena